Boats in the bay at Tokyo Disney Sea

 Even though I’m a roller coaster junkie, we decided to stick together and give it a miss.
 But I would love to ride Raging Spirits, and from appearance alone, it looks as epic as everyone says.

-Premier Access?
 Yes!
-You can buy skip the line access to this ride via the Tokyo Disney app.
+You can buy skip the line access to the Raging Spirits ride via the Tokyo Disney app.

 6. The Tower of Terror